osake/CustomerLog/README.md

 Project MenuApp used archetype: mvn archetype:generate -DgroupId=com.sunRays -DartifactId=MenuApp -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false

+What is One-To-Many Association?
+One-to-many relationships occur when each record in TableA may have many linked records in TableB but each record in TableB may have only one corresponding record in TableA.

 Create DB & Table:
 ---------------------
 mysql -u root -p sunRays <Enter>